plgd-dev/doc/content/en/docs/configuration/resource-aggregate.md

 ### Event Store Configuration

-To configure the Event Store, modify the properties under `clients.eventStore` in your Hugo configuration file.
-You can choose between two databases: `MongoDB` and `CqlDB``, and customize their settings accordingly.
+To configure the Event Store, modify the properties under `clients.eventStore` in your configuration file.
+You can choose between two databases: `MongoDB` and `CqlDB`, and customize their settings accordingly.

 #### General Event Store Settings